netxms/netxms-doc/admin/service-monitoring.rst

 Network Service Monitoring
 ==========================

-There are two options to add service monitoring: the first one is to add it through menu option :guilabel:`Create Network Service...` as an object with the status that will be propagated on a node, and the second one is to add it's monitoring as DCI.
+There are two options to add service monitoring: the first one is to add it through node menu option :guilabel:`Create --> Create Network Service...` as an object with the status that will be propagated on a node, and the second one is to add it's monitoring as DCI.